Upcoming Annual Meeting: November 3, 2019

-National Park Service Shared Beringian Heritage Program Grant: Indigenous Knowledge of the Native People of Chukotka About Walrus
+National Park Service Shared Beringian Heritage Program Grant: Traditional Knowledge of the Native People of Chukotka About Walrus

-This project continues to collect Indigenous Knowledge about walrus use with information from 3 Chukchi/Yupik villages in Chukotka including the publication of a Russian/Yupik/English Illustrated Walrus Dictionary, currently in final draft stages.
+Started in 2016, this project continues to collect Indigenous Knowledge about walrus in collaboration with three Chukchi/Yupik villages in Chukotka.
+Among the project’s outcomes is a Russian/Yupik/English Illustrated Walrus Dictionary, currently in final draft stages.

-EWC remains committed to work with the Native Villages of Gambell and Savoonga to expand their existing Tribal Marine Mammal Ordinances to include struck/loss language and other provisions.
-EWC is also documenting the history of the ordinances and use this information to assist other EWC communities in developing similar local management structures.
+EWC is also working with the Native Villages of Gambell and Savoonga to revisit and revise the existing Tribal Marine Mammal Ordinances to include struck/loss provisions.
+EWC is close to completing the history of the ordinances and use this information to assist other member communities in developing similar local management structures for walrus.